Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 1. Extract streaming Twitter Data, preprocess data in Python, and load data into MySQL for storage
 2. Perform exploratory data analysis with Pandas & Seaborn to explore the insights
 3. Connect with Plotly for real-time interactive dashboard based on time series
-4. Deploy the front-end web app using Dash on Heroku (Note: Only one dyno isn't able to support both web app and scraping streaming data at the same time, which needs to add another web dyno with additional cost beyond the free Heroku plan)
+4. Deploy the front-end web app using Dash on Heroku (Note: Only one dyno isn't able to support both web app and scraping streaming data at the same time, which needs to add another web dyno with additional cost beyond the free Heroku plan.
+Another solution is to use two threads which is also beyond the goal of this project)

 ## Quick Demo